HaukeBartsch/3b1b-vis/README.md

 ## Sum-of Gaussian distributions

-Given a distribution of regional brain volumes for a cohort I wanted to display how that distribution can composed out of individual shifted and scaled distributions.
-A given probablity for regional brain volume and a related distance from the mean is therefore composed of different distances and probabilities in the underlying covariate distributions.
+Given a distribution of regional brain volumes for a cohort I wanted to display how that distribution can be composed out of individual shifted and scaled distributions.
+A given probablity for regional brain volume and a related distance from the mean is therefore composed of different distances and probabilities in the underlying (covariate of no interest) distributions.
 Here I wanted to decompose the regional brain volume by age (young and old) and gender (male and female).
+Each of these distributions is represented with its own graph.

 ![DVD](https://github.com/HaukeBartsch/3b1b-vis/blob/main/videos/Data.gif)

 This actually worked out ok.
-I was quite happy with this.
+I was quite happy with this and I discovered the magical function LaggedStart.

 ```python
 class Data(Scene):